CubeStar1/QuantumChat/README.md

 # Quantum Chat

-Quantum Chat is a secure chat system that uses Quantum Key Distribution (QKD) for generating cryptographic keys and RSA for key exchange.
-It consists of a server-side component written in TypeScript and a client-side component written in Svelte.
+- Quantum Chat is a secure chat system that uses Quantum Key Distribution (QKD) for generating cryptographic keys and RSA for key exchange.
+- It consists of a server-side component written in TypeScript and a client-side component written in Svelte.
+- The server uses WebSockets to communicate with clients, while the client uses IndexedDB to store users and messages.
+- The server generates symmetric keys using a FastAPI application that uses quantum computations to generate shared keys.
+- The server sends encrypted symmetric keys to clients using RSA, and clients decrypt them using their private keys.
+- The client encrypts and decrypts messages using the AES-CTR algorithm, ensuring secure communication between users.

 ## Server-side (TypeScript)